afarrellsherman/Woolf/docs/usermanual.md

 There is no rule about what makes an accuracy metric “good,” but each time you get results from the Woolf model, you can do some reasoning about how well your classifier is working.

-Classifiers that are doing well will generally:

--   Have accuracy measures above:
-    -   50% accuracy
-    -   0.5 f1-score
-    -   0.3 MCC
--   Have `k` values over 100x the number of instances
-    -   Ex: if you have 200 instances, `k` should be at least 2
-    -   Greater values of `k` indicate better separation between the classes.
--   Have fewer trees than the maximum argument provided
--   Have more instances per leaf than the minimum argument provided
+Examine your results and determine if you find the accuracy and hyperparameter values in the range you were looking for.

-However, the main goal of the Woolf Pipeline is to provide useful hypothesis generating biologically relevant insight into protein sequences, not to create the best possible computational model, so no definitive number will be able to tell you if a classifier is “good enough.”
+Keep in mind that the main goal of the Woolf Pipeline is to provide useful hypothesis generating biologically relevant insight into protein sequences, not to create the best possible computational model, and no definitive number will be able to tell you if a classifier is “good enough.”